jermanuts/feather-docs/content/_guides/macos.md

 ![](/static/files/macos-gpg-sign-release-key-success.png)

 - Go back to [featherwallet.org/download](https://featherwallet.org/download) and download the **signature** file for the release you downloaded earlier.
-  - Place it in the same folder as `feather-x.x.x.dmg`
+  - Place it in the same folder as `feather-x.x.x.zip`

-- Right-click on the `feather-x.x.x.dmg.asc` signature file → Open With → GPG Services.service
+- Right-click on the `feather-x.x.x.zip.asc` signature file → Open With → GPG Services.service

 ![](/static/files/macos-gpg-verify-release.png)